bytecodealliance/bytecodealliance.org/_posts/2026-05-12-how-wasm-components-enable-pluggable-middleware.md

 [Go middleware suite]: https://github.com/grpc-ecosystem/go-grpc-middleware

-In fact, there's an entire architecture pattern that platform maintainers leverage to workaround this pervasive issue called [sidecars].
-This pattern decouples the application from the platform, which allows the sidecar to be updated independent of the application (this even works for polyglot services).
-However, sidecars have been proven to bear a significant cost [[1], [2]].
+In fact, there's an entire architecture pattern called [sidecars] that platform maintainers leverage to work around this pervasive issue.
+The sidecar pattern decouples the application from the platform, which allows the sidecar to be updated independent of the application (this even works for polyglot services).
+However, sidecars have been proven to incur a significant cost [[1], [2]].

 [sidecars]: https://learn.microsoft.com/en-us/azure/architecture/patterns/sidecar
 [1]: https://www.cerbos.dev/blog/whats-so-bad-about-sidecars-anyway